kyflores/lumine/README.md

 `install.sh` installs everything it can from apt, creates a venv that uses system packages, then adds a few python packages that aren't in apt repos.

+Try `conda install -c conda-forge gcc=12.1.0` if you get an error about GLIBCXX_3.4.30

 ## Example Launch
 ```
 python lumine.py --weights /path/to/openvino/weights/folder --source 0 --table --stream 5800 --draw